ndriqimlahu/book-app/README.md

 ### Prerequisites

-In order to open this mobile application is required to have an Operating System (macOS) and an IDE (Xcode).
+In order to open this mobile application is required to have an Operating System (macOS), an Tool (Command Line Tools) and an IDE (Xcode).

 ### Installation